 Whippets have a lot of energy, but it is not boundless.
 They need to get outside to frolic, sprint, and play several times a day, but in between they are mellow and happy to relax on the couch.

-- Must be walked on leash so they don't chase animals and birds.
+- Must be walked on leash with a comfortable collar or harness so they don't chase animals and birds.

 - They can be sensitive and anxious if poorly socialized.